ZachVeenstra/TheTuringTrio/docs/software_requirements_specification.md

 1. Home Page
     1. The home page shall be displayed when the user logs into the journal.
+		2. The home page shall be displayed after the user clicks the login button afrom the login page.
-		2. The homepage shall be displayed after the user clicks the login button from after creating an account.
+		3. The home page shall be displayed after the user clicks the login button from after creating an account.
+		4. The home page shall display a logout button when the user is done with the journal which returns the user to the login page.

 2. Public Journal Interactions
     1. The ability to type in the comments shall be displayed when the user clicks the comment button.
+		2. The user shall have the ability to use the smartprompt when the user clicks the smartprompt button.

 3. Journal
     1. The Journal shall allow the user to write text when we open a journal and click onto the page.